Skip to main content

 • The deadline to submit the Final Degree Checklist to GEPA is the 11th Friday of the quarter or early September for summer graduation (see general deadlines and the Registrar’s Enrollment and Registration Calendar for more information on deadlines and specific dates).
 If the deadline is missed the degree will be awarded in the next quarter.
 The degree conferral date is always the last day of the given quarter (see the Registrar's Enrollment and Registration Calendar for specific dates).

-• Once submitted, your GEPA Academic Affairs Advisor will be notified and will review your final forms within 1-2 weeks (for submissions received by the filing deadline to earn a degree for the current term).
+• Once submitted, your GEPA Academic Affairs Advisor will be notified and will review your final forms and your dissertation/thesis within 1-2 weeks (for submissions received by the filing deadline to earn a degree for the current term).

 Fees: